Samuel Fosso

 Samuel Fosso (born July 17, 1962) is a Cameroonian-born Nigerian photographer who has worked for most of his career in the Central African Republic.
 His work includes using self-portraits adopting a series of personas, often commenting on the history of Africa.
 One of his most famous works of art, and what he is best known for, is his "autoportraits" where he takes either himself or other more recognizable people and draws them in a style of popular culture or politics.
 He is recognized as one of Central Africa's leading contemporary artists.

-He won the Prince Claus Award from the Netherlands in 2001.
+He won the Prince Claus Award from the Netherlands in 2001 and the Deutsche Börse Photography Foundation Prize in 2023.

 Early life

 Fosso was born in Kumba, Cameroon, to Nigerian parents.
 He grew up in Afikpo, his ancestral home, until he had to flee to Bangui in the Central African Republic at the age of thirteen in 1972 in the wake of the Nigerian Civil War.